Alexians: Hospitals

 In the early 20th century the Alexian Brothers had four hospitals in the United States.
-The first was built in Chicago in 1866; it was destroyed by the Great Fire, on 9 October 1871, and rebuilt the following year.
-The second, erected at St. Louis in 1869, covered an acre with its departments for the insane, nervous diseases, and inebriates.
-The third was in Oshkosh, Wisconsin and built in 1880.
-The fourth was built in Elizabeth, New Jersey, on land given for that purpose by Winand Wigger.
+A first hospital in the United States, was built in Chicago in 1866; it was destroyed by the Great Fire, on 9 October 1871, and rebuilt the following year.
+A second hospital, erected at St. Louis in 1869, covered an acre with its departments for the insane, nervous diseases, and inebriates.
+A third was in Oshkosh, Wisconsin, built in 1880.
+A fourth was built in Elizabeth, New Jersey, on land given for that purpose by Winand Wigger.
 Competent surgeons and physicians attended to the patients, and the Brothers nursed and did the housework of the hospitals.
-Later in the century, a fifth hospital was built in San Jose, Ca. in 1965.
+In this way, by the early 20th century the Alexian Brothers had four hospitals in the United States. in 1965, Later in the century, a fifth hospital was built in San Jose, California.

 Today, the Chicago hospital has become the Alexian Brothers Medical Center and Rehabilitation Hospital in Elk Grove Village, Illinois, the St. Alexius Medical Center in Hoffman Estates, Illinois, and the Alexian Brothers Behavioral Health Hospital in Hoffman Estates.
 These also operate satellite centers and clinics around Illinois.
 In Missouri, Tennessee and Wisconsin the Alexians run a group of facilities, care systems, homes and communities all for older adults.
 The other hospitals have been sold or closed.

-Bishop Herbert Vaughan of the City of Salford, England invited the Alexians to take charge of a new home and hospital in his diocese, which led to their establishing themselves in England in June 1875.
-Richard Lacy, Bishop of Middlesbrough, secured them for his diocese in 1884.
-In 1885, the Brothers established a province of their institute and a novitiate in the United Kingdom.
+Elsewhere, Bishop Herbert Vaughan of the Diocese of Salford, England invited the Alexians to take charge of a new home and hospital in his diocese, which led to their establishing themselves in England in June 1875.
+Subsequently, Richard Lacy, Bishop of Middlesbrough, secured them for his diocese in 1884.
+In 1885, the Brothers established a province of their congregation and a novitiate in the United Kingdom.
 The latter, first attached to St. Mary's Convent, Newton Heath, Manchester, was later transferred to West Twyford, near Ealing, which the Alexian Brothers had purchased in 1902.
 The brothers sold Twyford Abbey in 1988, and the abbey, which is a Grade II listed building, now lies derelict.